Interview with director of Much Ado About Nothing

 To be honest, I was thinking of my own family, and the holidays we used to take when I was young.
 My extended family would get together, rent mobile homes on the Irish coast, and the soundtrack was always country music, or country and western, or folk.
 I should say, I have really happy memories of these times, and such affection for so many of these songs – but it has always struck me how their lyrics are rooted in a really conservative view of gender relationships.
 In country music, women are women and men are men.
 Each have their own roles and they are only rewarded when they stick to them.
 Growing up as a gay kid in an Ireland that wasn’t – back then at least – very hospitable to queer identity, you develop an ear for this kind of thing.
 So for me country music does two things in Much Ado: it’s the sound of so many Irish holidays, and parties; it’s playful, and irreverent; but it also has this more problematic aspect.
 Therefore when it came to putting on Much Ado – a play that’s obsessed with gender roles and expectations – country music just seemed right.

-Rough Magic’s production of Much Ado About Nothing will premiere at the Kilkenny Arts Festival.
+Rough Magic’s production of Much Ado About Nothing is touring from 9 – 22th November 2019.